JustinGausin/JustinGausin.github.io/_posts/2024-01-27-OCR-Navy-RMF.md

 3. Apply OCR in the Topology Diagram
 4. Cross Reference result in Asset List.
 5. Determine missing data.
-6. Add other functironalioty to verify that the diagram adheres to requirements set forth by DISN CPG.
+6. Add other functionality to verify that the diagram adheres to requirements set forth by DISN CPG.